Cardi B: 2025–present: Am I the Drama?

 On February 7, 2025, Cardi and Pardison Fontaine released "Toot It Up".
 She then featured alongside DJ Khaled, Natania, and Subhi on Desi Trill's "Higher Love", released on February 21 as the lead single of the Smurfs soundtrack.
 In June 2025, Cardi B headlined the 2025 LadyLand music festival along with FKA Twigs in Brooklyn.
 She hosted WWE's 2025 SummerSlam event on August 2 and 3 at the MetLife Stadium in East Rutherford, New Jersey.
 Cardi's second studio album Am I the Drama?, was released on September 19, 2025, over seven years after her debut album.
 The project was delayed numerous times over multiple years after the release of Invasion of Privacy, citing perfectionism and pressure to live up to expectations.
 Recorded over a six-year period, the album features 23 tracks, including her previous singles "WAP" and "Up".

 It was preceded by the singles "Outside" on June 20 and "Imaginary Playerz" on August 15.
 The former debuted at number ten on the Billboard Hot 100 and made Cardi the female rapper with the most top-ten debuts on the chart (3), while the latter samples Jay-Z's 1997 track "Imaginary Players".
-"Safe", featuring Kehlani, was released as the third single in tandem with the album.
+"Safe", featuring Kehlani, was released as the third single in tandem with the album; it became Cardi's tenth number-one on the Billboard Rhythmic Airplay chart.
+A remix of the track "ErrTime" featuring Jeezy was released in November 2025 as the fourth and final single off the album.
 Am I the Drama? was met with positive reviews from critics, with Rob Sheffield of Rolling Stone describing it as a "massive comeback triumph".
-It debuted atop the Billboard 200 with 200,000 album-equivalent units, marking Cardi's second number-one album and achieving 2025's biggest sales week for an R&B/hip-hop album by a woman.
+It debuted atop the Billboard 200 with 200,000 album-equivalent units, marking Cardi's second consecutive number-one album and achieving 2025's biggest sales week for an R&B/hip-hop album by a woman.
 She became the only female rapper in history to have her first two albums debut atop the Billboard 200.
-The record earned the most entries for a female rap album in Hot 100 history (18 songs).
+The record earned the most entries for a female rap album in Hot 100 history (18 songs), and became the female rap album with the most weeks in the top-ten of the Billboard 200 in the 2020s decade (eight).
 It was certified triple platinum by the RIAA, becoming the highest-certified female rap album of the 2020s decade and the fastest female album in history to achieve the feat.
 It was also the fastest album to be certified double platinum in history.
-On September 27, Cardi co-headlined the Global Citizen Festival 2025 in New York City.
-In support of Am I the Drama?, she will conduct the Little Miss Drama Tour, consisting of 34 arena shows across the US and Canada, from February to April 2026.